 MPP students who are not enrolled in a joint degree program must specify a concentration and course of study, approved by a faculty adviser from the relevant field.
 The faculty adviser must confirm that the proposed courses likely will be available, or that suitable alternatives exist in the event that a given course is unexpectedly withdrawn.
 The Registrar will list your concentration as a "Degree Subplan."
 Subplans are printed on the transcript and diploma.
-To declare you subplan, please fill out and submit the Declaration or Change to a Field of Study Form.
+To declare you subplan, please fill out the e-form on Axess: Declaration or Change to a Field of Study Form.

 The concentration curriculum assumes completion of all MPP core courses.
 All concentration units must be 100-level or above and courses must be completed for a letter grade.